aersosi/md2fig/README.md

    - Click "Compare & pull request".
    - Provide a clear description of your changes and submit the pull request.

-### Guidelines
-- **Code Quality:** Ensure your code is clean, well-documented, and follows best practices.
-- **Testing:** Test your changes thoroughly before submitting.
-- **Respect:** Be respectful and considerate in all interactions.

-## 🛡️ License

-This project is licensed under the MIT License.

 ## 📞 Contact

-For any questions, feedback, or support, please open an issue on GitHub or contact me directly at your-email@example.com.
+For any questions, feedback, or support, please open an issue on GitHub or contact me directly at t@thomas.tc.

 ## 🔗 Useful Links